gearglow/ReptiliaWithATwist/The List.md

 Elysia and Hermione caught each other's eyes and, over passive legilimency, at the exact same time, sent the exact same thought: _oh no, she's cute!_

-"Good morning, Luna," they chorused back, blushing.
+"Good morning, Luna," they chorused back.

 "Are you ready for the Arithmancy and Runes exams?"
 Elysia continued.